-Purdue University students shattered the Guinness World Record for the largest Rube Goldberg machine ever in 2011 with a 244-step juggernaut that destroys the planet several times over before restoring hope by watering and growing a flower.
+Our team shattered the Guinness World Record for the largest Rube Goldberg machine ever (at the time) with a 244-step juggernaut that destroyed the planet several times over before restoring hope by watering and growing a flower.

-The Purdue Society of Professional Engineers' "Time Machine" traces world history from the Big Bang to an Apocalypse triggered by the Four Horsemen: Bob Barker, Dirty Harry, Darth Vader, and Woody the "Toy Story" cowboy.
-Along the way, the world is humorously destroyed by a meteor, an ice age, the Great Flood, world war and alien invasion.
+The machine traced world history from the Big Bang to an apocalypse triggered by the Four Horsemen: Bob Barker, Dirty Harry, Darth Vader, and Woody the "Toy Story" cowboy.
+Along the way, the world is humorously destroyed by a meteor, an ice age, the great flood, World War II, and an alien invasion.

-"The Purdue contraption spoke to his humor the most," said George.
-"You have a smile on your face from the moment you walk in here."
+Rube Goldberg's granddaughter, Jennifer George, has consistently praised this machine as the best & funniest machine she's ever seen at competition.
+"This contraption spoke to Rube's humor the most," said Jennifer.
+"You have a smile on your face from the moment you lay eyes on it."